 Christmas is synonymous with lots of candy and fun-filled festive activities.
 But, if you're struggling to keep restless children entertained, set up a hunt for candy canes and other sweet treats.

 This is one cool way to use a Christmas wreath inside the house too.
-Perch your elf on this prop, making sure that they are eye-level to young children.
+Perch your elf on this prop, making sure that they are at eye-level with young children.
 You can go two ways with this.
-Either shop the best Christmas wreaths or go handmade and discover how to make a Christmas wreath for a authentic, Real Homes feel.
+Either shop the best Christmas wreaths or go handmade and discover how to make a Christmas wreath for an authentic, Real Homes feel.

 12. Cover the tree in toilet roll